-Due to its susceptibility to emerald ash borer (EAB), white ash is not recommended for planting anywhere in this region and usually requires removal and/or replacement.
-White ash, a native woodland tree found throughout the Midwest, had been used extensively as a shade and street tree.
-This species is native to the Chicago region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.
+White ash (Fraxinus americana) is very susceptible to the emerald ash borer (Agrilus planipennis) and is not recommended for planting anywhere in this region.
+It usually requires removal or regular insecticide treatments.
+A native woodland tree found throughout the Midwest, White ash was once planted extensively as a shade and street tree.
+This species is native to the Chicago region, according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.

 - Family (English) Olive